 If this sounds like a lot of work, you’re not wrong.

 One of the biggest challenges of Google Shopping is setting up the product feed explains Store Growers’ Dennis Moons.
-The good news is that if you use a popular eCommerce platform like Shopify or WooCommerce, there are several plugins available to help.
+There are many eCommerce platforms out there, like Shopify or WooCommerce, and the good news is that if you use one then there are several plugins available to help.
+If you can’t decide which to use, you’ll probably find this woocommerce vs shopify write-up useful.
 The bad news is that you have to do everything manually if you aren’t using such a platform.

 “Creating this feed usually isn’t a problem — it’s creating it according to Google’s requirements that is the real challenge, so having an app to generate the feed for you can be super helpful,” Moons says.